Privacy Policy

 Please note that third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use cookies, over which we have no control.
 These cookies are likely to be analytical/performance cookies or targeting cookies.

-You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-For further details of how to do this, please click on the following link: http://www.allaboutcookies.org/manage-cookies/.
+You may block non-essential cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+For further details of how to do this, please click on the following link: https://www.allaboutcookies.org/manage-cookies/.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Website.
 Except for essential cookies, all cookies will expire after 180 days.